 The purpose of the Grand Challenges Scholars Program (GCSP) research funding is to support students conducting research in their Grand Challenge theme areas.
 The research stipend will be for 1 semester only in the amount of $1,600 and is not renewable.

-The Summer and Fall 2019 application is now closed, please check back for future opportunities!
+The Summer and Fall 2020 application is now open, please submit your application by May 4th!

 - Current Grand Challenges Scholars Program student